mate-academy/qa_pw_allure_for_coffee_cart/README.md

-# This project contains example framework for 'Playwright & Allure report' topic.
+### This project contains example framework for the "Playwright & Allure report" topic.